 - Pasta Salad with Salami and Sharp Cheddar Cheese

 We had frozen shrimp, so I wanted to use those up.
 We were also nearing the end of our food budget for the month, so I chose pasta salad and sweet potato tacos because they’re cheap and make good leftover lunches.
-And I decided to make crockpot curry because I wanted to put it on the blog.

 Step 2: Make sure those recipes use some of the same ingredients.